eigenhombre/llbb/README.md

 the REPL, etc., making it a fun way to experiment with LLVM and toy languages.

+# First Steps

-Let's start with the question, what's the minimal semantic unit of compilation that the C compiler will accept?
+Let's start with the question, what's the minimal semantic unit of compilation that the C compiler will accept, and how do these look in LLVM IR?

-Here are some attempts.
-First, a tiny bit of numerical state, on its own:
+Let's start with a tiny bit of numerical state, on its own:

     $ cat min.c
     int x = 3;
     $ cc -c min.c
-    $ ls -l min.o
+    $ wc -c min.o
-    -rw-r--r--  1 jacobsen  staff  464 Aug  1 22:18 min.o
+         464 min.o

+This just provides a single value which could be used by some other function, brought together at some future time using the linker.

 How about this one?
 A void function of no arguments, that does nothing:

     $ cat minfun.c
     void x(void) {}
     $ cc -c minfun.c
-    $ ls -l minfun.o
+    $ wc -c minfun.o
-    -rw-r--r--  1 jacobsen  staff  504 Aug  1 22:18 minfun.o
+         504 minfun.o

 One can view the LLVM output for a C file: